 The 2-dimensional image (output) shows a slice of your specific body part.
 The process is repeated to prepare multiple images.
 The computer stacks these 2-dimensional images one over another to create a detailed image of your organ, body section, bones, or blood vessels.
 If you have a tumor, the series of images will give the surgeon an idea about the tumor’s dimensions and location, critical for conducting surgery.

 Doctors generally recommend CT imaging to help diagnose muscle or bone disorders such as fractures or tumors.
 CT imaging can help pinpoint the tumor, blood clot, or infection, and is recommended in a variety of conditions but not limited to:

 - If you have met with an accident, it can show internal injuries and bleeding.

 - If you have conditions like liver masses, tumors, emphysema, or heart disease, a CT scan can help doctors spot it or find any changes after treatment.

-- A CT scan can help detect complex bone fractures or tumours if you have bone or joint problems.
+- A CT scan can help detect complex bone fractures or tumors if you have a bone or joint problems.